 - Chase Sapphire Reserve – This is arguably the best travel credit card in the game because of all its ongoing benefits.
 Earn 50,000 Chase Ultimate Rewards points after you spend $4,000 on purchases in the first three months from account opening

-- The Platinum Card® from American Express – Earn 60,000 AMEX Membership Rewards points after spending $5,000 on purchases in the first 3 months from account opening.
-Terms apply.
+- The Platinum Card® from American Express – Earn 60,000 Amex Membership Rewards points after spending $5,000 on purchases in the first three months from account opening.
+Terms Apply

 - Citi Premier℠ Card – I opened this card because it’s got a very generous bonus for swiping at the pump.
-You’ll also earn 50,000 Citi ThankYou Points after you spend $4,000 on purchases within the first three months of account opening
+You’ll earn 60,000 Citi ThankYou Points after you spend $4,000 on purchases within the first three months of account opening

 The information for the Ink Business Preferred card and the Citi Premier card has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

 Let me know if your miles and points strategy is changing as airlines change their award charts.
 You can learn how to use American Airlines miles here, and subscribe to our newsletter for more info like this delivered to your inbox.